 Fiona Campbell is a freelance writer, journalist, photographer, poet, editor, traveller and activist.

-Over the past 15 years she’s been published in an eclectic range of national magazines and websites on topics related to food, farming, nature, the environment and social justice, and has worked with several NGOs and not-for-profits.
-She is also editor-in-chief for the Ecological Farmers of Ontario, and enjoys teaching creative nonfiction (CNF) workshops and mentoring new writers.
+Over the past 15+ years she’s been published in an eclectic range of national magazines and websites on topics related to food, farming, nature, the environment and social justice, and has worked with several NGOs and not-for-profits.
+She is also editor for the Ecological Farmers of Ontario, and enjoys teaching creative nonfiction (CNF) workshops and mentoring new writers, as well as Director of Communications & Outreach for the QAC,

 She has a MFA in creative nonfiction from the University of King’s College, a BAA in journalism from Ryerson University, and a BA in international development from the University of Guelph.